Bradford Forster Square railway station: History

-The line into Forster Square was electrified in 1994, as part of the electrification of the Airedale and Wharfedale lines, which allowed through electric trains to London via the newly electrified East Coast Main Line.
-More recently, the pedestrian approach from Cheapside has been redeveloped, and ticket barriers installed.
+The line into Forster Square was electrified in 1994, as part of the electrification of the Airedale and Wharfedale lines.
+This project also included lengthening the central platform numbered 1 and 2 to accommodate through electric trains to London via the newly electrified East Coast Main Line.
+More recently, the pedestrian approach from Cheapside has been redeveloped in to a public space and ticket barriers installed.
 A new platform platform 0 was completed to the east of the station in 2025.
 It was officially opened on 19 May 2025 when London North Eastern Railway introduced extra services.
+Further plans to modernise the station as a more impressive gateway to the city have been put on hold due to ongoing development work on the proposed West Yorkshire mass transit scheme.
+This delay has not been without criticism as the station does not have an impressive entranceway facing the city centre, lacks toilets and other facilities such as shops and is hemmed in by the Centenary Court building.

 Historically, there have been various proposals put forward which would link the two Bradford railway stations together, but none of these has yet materialised.

 Over time, services have operated as follows: